 China is not alone, as there are other countries out there that are developing data harnessing technologies and selling them to government bodies to gain more control over their people.

 Two major courses of action come from this: we need stronger controls on the production and sale of these tools, and we need to define the rights to privacy in a public setting.

 How employees and their organizations are prioritizing data privacy

-In a survey conducted both in the US and the UK, to check employees knowledge of their organizations’ current stance on privacy regulations.
-It was found that about 60% of employees in both countries handle sensitive information every day.
-Additional results indicated that while only 17% of UK respondents were unaware of privacy laws, a stunning 52% of US respondents were unaware of their privacy laws dictating how their companies manage sensitive data.
+In a survey conducted in the US and the UK to check employees knowledge of their organizations’ current stance on privacy regulations, it was found that about 60% of employees in both countries handle sensitive information every day.
+Additional results indicated that while only 17% of UK respondents were unaware of privacy laws dictating how their companies manage sensitive data, a stunning 52% of US respondents replied in the same unaware manner.

 Surprisingly, one year after the implementation of GDPR, 84% of UK employees feel they understand their professional data compliance obligations and half agree that their information is safer now with GDPR.

 As we all know, privacy is a booming concern in our world.
-Thus, it is beneficial to us all to get up to speed with all the laws and compliance methods related to privacy regulations.
+Thus, it is beneficial to us all to be aware of current legislature and compliance measures.

 What are PETs?
 They are technologies that enable agencies to leverage the increasing amount of data available for analysis, and at the same time, ensuring private information stays private.

 To ensure privacy officers are familiar with PET, the Royal Society has recently published a report detailing five prominent PETs at the moment: